LynnHaDo/Health-Expense-Prediction/README.md

 2. Linearity:

 -  Residuals vs BMI: we differentiate `smokeryes` and `smokerno` with colors and notice the patterns as in the plot above, which makes us unsure about whether this condition is met.
-As shown before, there are 2 distinct slopes for each smoker group, which we have accounted for using the interaction term.
+As shown, there are 2 distinct slopes for each smoker group, which we have accounted for using the interaction term.
+We will still revisit this when we transform the variables.

 <img src = "img/cond_resid_bmi.png" width = "400px" />